aDecoy/rust-workshop/docs/docs/module3/2_datatypes.md

 Another interesting thing about Rust is that `null` does not exist.
 Yep, you read that right.
 No more `Object reference not set to the instance of an object` errors.

-But how do you model a variable that may or may not have a value.
+How do you model a variable that may or may not have a value?
 That's where the `Option` enum comes in:

 ## Control Flow